geraldkombo/bungepulse-ai-tracker/README.md

 Two frameworks that shaped every design decision:

-**Dr. David Dixon's MIT Framework -- AI as Teammate** (NIRU AI Symposium, January 2026): AI accelerates human capability 100x faster than manual methods, but humans retain final authority over all high-stakes outputs.
-This is why the Golden Rule exists.
+**Dr. David Dixon's MIT Framework -- AI as Teammate** (NIRU AI Symposium, January 2026): AI accelerates human capability 100x faster than manual methods, but humans retain final authority over all high-stakes outputs that could impact institutional stability, political tensions, or citizen mobilization.
+This produced BungePulse's Golden Rule: AI flags and drafts.
+Humans approve all high-stakes outputs.
+AI is the engine.
+Humans are the steering wheel and the brakes.

 **Lorna Okola's Three Pillars -- Google DeepMind Africa:**
 - **Stay Curious** -- Process 400 pages daily because patterns hide in Hansard
-- **Build With Empathy** -- WhatsApp-first because that's where 29M Kenyans are, not Silicon Valley
+- **Build With Empathy** -- WhatsApp-first because that's where 29M Kenyans are, not Silicon Valley.
+Build for your mothers, aunties, fathers -- not for tech conferences.
-- **Turn Constraints Into Advantages** -- Kenya's constraints are prompt designs; the zero-cost stack makes the system replicable by any country
+- **Turn Constraints Into Advantages** -- Kenya's constraints are prompt designs.
+The zero-cost stack isn't a limitation -- it's what makes the system replicable by any country at zero cost.

 ---